CrowsCode/Challenges/Buy Online Cards unfinished/README.md

-An finsihed project because of client's change of plan, which is why this is public instead of private.
+An unfinsihed project because of client's change request, which is why this is public instead of private.
 It lets user refill their balance by buyings codes and reddeming them, user could then buy listed online services listed by website owner.

 <img src="screenShots/1.png" width="75%">